toluwee/Since-you-liked-that-you-might-also-like-this/README.md

-# Since you liked that you might like this
+# Since you liked that you might also like this!
 ### Content Recommendation System for IBM Watson Studio

 ![Intro Pic](images/intro.png)